Emurgo/Emurgo-Research/smart-contracts/High Level Design Patterns In Extended UTXO Systems.md

 That said, UTXO-based smart contract protocols have a direct correlation with State Machines.
 Basic protocols rely on a simple state machine which transitions from state to state across transactions with only a single UTXO carrying the data/coins.
 More complex protocols however are made of more than a single state machine with certain state transitions requiring two or more state machines to converge.
 During this convergence the data/tokens within the current state of each state machine is used as input in order to transition both forward.
 These convergence-based transitions may result in full convergence where they join into a single state machine, or partial convergence where they only use each other as inputs and still continue separately parallelized.

-Furthermore in this new extended UTXO-model of smart contracts, it is possible for a state transition to generate a whole new and parallelized state machine that will function on it's own.
+Furthermore in this new extended UTXO-model of smart contracts, it is possible for a state transition to generate a whole new and parallelized state machine that will function on its own.
 This can happen during a convergence of state machines or merely in running of a single one.
 This new facet is where much of the novel complexity originates from.

 This document summarizes several UTXO-based smart contract design patterns at the highest level, thereby abstracting out any blockchain-specific details.
 Any smart contract powered extended UTXO system which provides the ability to read the coins, data, and the address (contract/contract hash) of both inputs and outputs should be able to use all of the following design patterns.
 These patterns start out relying on a single state machine, and progress into the realm of multi-state machine protocols with convergence and new state machine generation.